The Best Electric Scooter Available Now in the UK

 What's the best electric scooter on the market?
 We take a look at the contenders, and below is a comprehensive buyer's guide, ironing out any concerns you might have before purchasing.

 Price from: £329

-If there's one electric scooter brand name we trust, it's Xiaomi.
-The company not only made one of the most popular e-scooter to date, the Xiaomi M365.
-Xiaomi has also continued to deliver spectacular results with the new generation of e-scooters - the 1S and our favourite model of the bunch - The Xiaomi Pro 2.
-When it comes to build quality, price and features, you'll find that the Xiaomi Pro 2 is a hard electric scooter to beat.
+If there's one electric scooter brand we trust, it's Xiaomi.
+The company made one of the most popular e-scooter to date, the Xiaomi M365.
+Xiaomi has also delivered spectacular results with the new generation of e-scooters - the 1S and our favourite model - The Xiaomi Pro 2.
+You'll find that the Xiaomi Pro 2 is a tough electric scooter to beat when it comes to build quality, price and features.

-It provides a great range of 28 miles per charge, meaning that you can go several trips without charging the scooter, and its 14.2kg weight makes it much easier to carry than any of Pure Air's offerings.
-The 8.5" pneumatic tyres provides a firm grip on any surface, and we love its cruise control feature, which lets you take your hand off the accelerator throttle from time to time.
-The only downside is that you cannot ride this e-scooter in wet weather, and it only accommodates a maximum rider weight of 100kg.
+It provides a fantastic range of 28 miles per charge, meaning you can go on several trips without charging the scooter.
+Its 14.2kg weight makes it easier to carry than any of Pure Air's offerings.
+The 8.5" pneumatic tyres provide a firm grip on any surface.
+The best feature we love is the cruise control, which lets you take your hand off the accelerator throttle.
+The only downside is that you cannot ride in wet weather, and it only accommodates a maximum rider weight of 100kg.

 range: 28 miles; top speed: 15.5mph; e-scooter weight: 14.2kg; maximum rider weight: 100kg; charge time: 8hrs 30mins; motor power: 300W

 Pure Air Go - Best Budget Scooter

 You won't find another electric scooter with similar features costing twice as much very often.
 The Pure Air Go does just that.
 This is Pure Electric new budget scooter.
 It has the same features as its siblings, including class-leading IP65 water resistance, up to 120kg maximum weight for riders, and super-comfortable 10" puncture-resistant pneumatic tyres.